pandeconscious/useful_stuff/macboook_pro_2010/UbuntuSetup.md

 By default nouveau drivers should be running.
 For this machine nvidia-331 drivers are needed for optimal graphics rendering and in the next step we will just install that.

 ##### Install nvidia drivers
-I followed this [link](https://tech.amikelive.com/node-731/how-to-properly-install-nvidia-graphics-driver-on-ubuntu-16-04/).In step 8 I used nvidia-331 instead of 390, rest is same.
+I followed this [link](https://tech.amikelive.com/node-731/how-to-properly-install-nvidia-graphics-driver-on-ubuntu-16-04/).In step 8 I used nvidia-331 instead of 390, rest is same but don't reboot now as in the link.
+We will reboot after the next step of pci config changes.
 ```
 sudo apt-get install nvidia-331
 ```